 It is located 4km south of Chora on the road from Gialova, and there is a parking area at the entrance to the archaeological site.

 If you are traveling from Athens, the distance is 283 km (3.5 hours with a car).
-You can travel by public bus KTEL but as the route from Athens contains a number of spectacular sites such as Mycenae, Epidaurus, Nafplion, Mystras, and Messene, I highly recommend you rent a car.
-That way you will be able to explore Peloponnese so much better.
+You can travel by public bus KTEL but as the route from Athens contains several spectacular sites such as Mycenae, Epidaurus, Nafplion, Mystras, and Messene, I highly recommend you rent a car.
+That way you will be able to explore the Peloponnese so much better.

 Mycenean Cities in Greece

-Besides Mycenae and the Palace of Nestor in Pylow other significant Mycenean monuments can be also visited in:
+Besides Mycenae in Argolis and the Palace of Nestor in Pylos, other significant Mycenean monuments can be visited in:

 - Palatial Structure of Tiryns near Nafplion